Osvaldo Bido: Pittsburgh Pirates

-Oakland Athletics
+Oakland Athletics / Athletics

 On November 20, 2023, Bido signed a major league contract with the Oakland Athletics, paying him $750,000.
 He was optioned to the Triple–A Las Vegas Aviators to begin the 2024 season.
 The Athletics promoted him to the major leagues to start one game of a doubleheader on May 8.
+Bido made 16 appearances (nine starts) for Oakland during the year, compiling a 5–3 record and 3.41 ERA with 63 strikeouts across 63 1/3 innings pitched.